fast-af/developer-portal-starter/developer-portal/bigcommere-checkout-blog-posts.md

 # Fast Checkout for BigCommerce Blog Posts

-This guide will tell you how to implement Fast Checkout on your blog posts for your eCommerce site hosted on BigCommerce.
-This guide assumes you have an existing eCommerce site on BigCommerce with Fast Checkout on your product pages already and want to write code to integrate Fast into your website's blog posts.
-See our [**other documentation**](https://fast.co/docs) for more detailed information on integrating Fast with BigCommerce, WooCommerce, and other platforms without needing to write code.
+Beyond the standard option of [integrating directly with a supported platform](/developer-portal/for-developers/platforms/) without needing to write code, it is possible to write code that will integrate Fast Checkout into your site's blog posts.

+To follow the steps below, you must have an existing eCommerce site hosted by BigCommerce, and must already be using Fast Checkout on your product pages.

 ## Getting Started

 To add Fast Checkout to your blog posts, you will need to:

 1. Log into to your BigCommerce store account
 2. Click on **Storefront**
 3. Click on **Blog**
-4. Click on the *plus sign button* to start a new blog post
+4. Click on the _plus sign button_ to start a new blog post

 ## Adding Code to Your Blog Post

-In your newly created blog post, you will need to add the following code snippet to it.
-You will need to assign a unique identifier to the `fast-checkout-button id` section.
+In your newly created blog post, you will need to add the following code snippet and assign a unique identifier to the `fast-checkout-button id` section.
 The button also needs to be enclosed in a form field:

 ```